Skip to content

 • Knowledge — Extra context sent to the LLM for scenario generation

-• Project assets — Images, video, audio, fonts (e.g. logos, watermarks) reusable across works
+• Project assets — Images, video, audio, fonts (e.g. logos, watermarks, product photos) reusable across works and in video generation

 • Editor templates — Reusable overlay compositions (text + image) that can be applied to any work in the project